mauriciogg/CppND-Capstone-Snake-Game/README.md

 ## Rubric Points Addressed

-This project meets all required rubric criteria through the AI snake implementation.
 Below are the specific rubric points addressed with corresponding code locations:

 ### Loops, Functions, and I/O